fsudssAI/RASlab-website/content/authors/Anubi/_index.md

 - icon: envelope
   icon_pack: fas
   link: 'oanubi@fsu.edu'
-- icon: external-link-alt
+- icon: fa-blog
-  icon_pack: fab
+  icon_pack: fas
   link: https://web1.eng.famu.fsu.edu/~anubi/index.html
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.